Michigan Highways: Since 1997.

 1961 (Nov 17, Nov 25) – The 8.5-mile segment of I-75/US-10/US-23 freeway in Saginaw Co beginning at the north end of the "Fenton–Clio Expressway" at Birch Run (present-day Exit 136) and continuing northwesterly to the southern end of the 1949–54 US-23 "Saginaw byass" (designated as US-10/US-23 since the beginning of the year) at Dixie Hwy in Bridgeport at present-day Exit 144 southeast of Saginaw is opened on Nov 17.
 Instead of the usual ribbon-cutting ceremony, Gov. Swainson participated in a log-cutting ceremony to open the new highway, reminiscient of the Saginaw area's role in the lumbering era a century earlier.
 This segment of freeway is also officially established as a state trunkline route eight days later on Nov 25.
 The 8.8-mile former route of US-10/US-23 along Dixie Hwy between Birch Run Rd and the northern end of this segment at Bridgeport is turned back to county control on Nov 25 as well.

-• TO I-75Waters–Indian RIver: A second TO I-75 designation is commissioned to replace US-27 between Waters in southern Otsego Co and Indian River in Cheboygan Co.
-This "TO I-75" routing begins at the northern end of the completed freeway at Waters and heads northerly along the former US-27 past Otsego Lake into downtown Grayling, jogging easterly via M-32/Main St, then turning northerly via former US-27 again through Vanderbilt, Wolverine and Indian River to the south end of the next completed I-75 segment north of Indian River.
+• TO I-75Waters–Indian RIver: A second TO I-75 designation was commissioned in late 1961 to replace US-27 between Waters in southern Otsego Co and Indian River in Cheboygan Co.
+This "TO I-75" routing begins at the northern end of the completed freeway at Waters and heads northerly along the former US-27 past Otsego Lake into downtown Gaylord, jogging easterly via M-32/Main St, then turning northerly via former US-27 again through Vanderbilt, Wolverine and Indian River to the south end of the next completed I-75 segment north of Indian River.
 It is unclear whether the Michigan State Highway Dept ever replaced all of the US-27 shields with "TO I-75" route marker assemblies or not.
 A 1962 State Highway Dept Control Section Atlas seems to indicate the Waters–Indian River segment of former US-27 is, indeed, re-signed as "TO I-75."

 1962 (July 16, July 20) – Beginning at the northern end of the existing I-75 freeway at Waters in southern Otsego Co, a new segment of I-75 freeway opens to traffic on July 16 northerly past Otsego Lake to a new temporary terminus at M-32 on the west side of Gaylord.
 This segment will not become officially established as a state trunkline highway route, however, until halfway through November.
 The former route of TO I-75 (formerly US-27) along Old 27 from Waters northerly to M-32 in downtown Gaylord is turned back to local control on July 20.